Takashi Nagai: Death

 On 1 May 1951, he asked to be transported to the college hospital in Nagasaki so that the medical students could observe the last moments of a man preparing to die from leukemia.
 He prolonged the day of hospitalization to wait for the statue of Our Lady, a gift from the Italian Catholic Medical Association.

 Until the evening, his condition seemed stable.
-However, around 9:40pm, Nagai complained of dizziness and became unconscious.
+Around 9:40 pm, however, Nagai complained of dizziness and became unconscious.
 After two injections of cardiotonics, he regained his consciousness and prayed: "Jesus, Mary, Joseph, into your hands, I entrust my soul."

 Then he took the cross from the hand of his son Makoto, who rushed into the room, and shortly after he shouted the words "Please pray!"
-Nagai died at 9:50 pm.
-He died at the age of 43.
+Nagai died at 9:50 pm at the age of 43.
 On the following day, his body underwent an autopsy at the hospital according to his will.
-His spleen had swelled to 3,410g (normal weight: 94g), and his liver weighed 5,035g (normal weight: 1,400g).
+His spleen had swollen to 3,410g (normal weight: 94g), and his liver weighed 5,035g (normal weight: 1,400g).

 On May 3, his funeral Mass was celebrated by Bishop Paul Aijirō Yamaguchi in front of the cathedral.
 On May 14, an official ceremony took place in memory of Nagai.
 An estimated 20,000 people attended.
 The city of Nagasaki observed one minute of silence while the bells of all the religious buildings and the sirens of factories rang.
 His remains were interred in the Sakamoto International Cemetery.